Excluding files from review

 • Branch does not match the filter — Whole PR is skipped before exclusions are evaluated.

-• Branch matches, all files excluded — Empty-diff skip path; 0 RC charged.
+• Branch matches, all files excluded — Empty-diff skip path; 0 RC charged, but a succeeded status check is still posted.

 • Branch matches, some files excluded — Review runs on the remaining files; only those lines count toward RC.